AbdullahH10/AbdullahH10/README.md

 # **About me**
 Software engineer with sound technical skills and resourcefulness.
-Codes in Java and Angular.
+Codes in Java.
 Proven ability to squash software bugs.
-Passionate for developing new solutions.
+Passionate about solving technical problems.

 # **Skills**
 **Programming:** Java, Typescript, Javascript<br/>
 **Web Technology:** Angular, Springboot<br/>
-**Database:** Postgresql, Mysql, Mongodb<br/>
+**Database:** Postgresql, Mysql, Mongodb, MS SQL Server<br/>
 **Others:** Graphics Design, Content Writing<br/>

 # **Experience**
 **Dohatec New Media**<br/>
 *Software Engineer*<br/>
 August 2022 - Present // Dhaka, Bangladesh<br/>

+#### Project: Dohatec e-Sign

-> - Actively participated in the research and development of PKI enablement solutions.
+> - Designed the core architecture of the solution
+> - Designed database schema
+> - Developed 4 microservices
+> - Administered server environment for deployment and monitoring
+> - Streamlined user on-boarding by replacing manual forms with online e-KYC
+> - Effectively reduced Certificate Issuance and Signing time from few days to a few minutes
+> - Significantly reduced cost by 80% through opting for a fully in-house developed solution

+#### Project: Dohatec Digital Signature Tool 2

-> - Successfully upgraded desktop application for signing pdf and image documents which greatly improved processing time and overall user experience.
+> - Developed a quick-and-easy solution for signing PDF documents
+> - Improved user experience through a new modern user interface
-> - Played a key role in the design and development of eKYC solution.
+> - Added a preview option for files before and after signing
+> - Developed additional features such as Merge PDF and Image to PDF
-> - Developed an API solution for signing XML data.
+> - Optimized for signing with Gemalto Crypto USB Dongle
-> - Developed NID service that consumes SOAP API.

 # **Education**
 **Islamic University of Technology**<br/>
 *B.Sc. in Computer Science and Engineering*<br/>
 January 2018 - May 2022 // Gazipur, Bangladesh<br/>

 > - Achieved first class with a CGPA of 3.27 out of 4.00.
 > - Taken optional courses on web development and cryptography.
 > - Successfully completed thesis on machine learning application for enabling autonomous driving.